-The goal of this course is to introduce and study some tools and techniques that, for whatever reason, turn out to be important and often essential in (theoretical) computer science.
-It is a bit different from the kinds of courses that you have studied before.
+The goal of this course is to introduce and study some tools and techniques that, for whatever reason, turn out to be useful in the theory of computing.
+It may be a bit different from the kinds of courses that you have studied before.
 When you take a course on advanced algorithms you may expect to find out what is the fastest algorithm for computing, say, maximum flow; if this is too complicated, you would at least hope to discover some ingredients that would go towards building such an algorithm.
-If you study cryptography, you could begin with the goal of constructing a public-key encryption scheme and then learn about ideas that go into the construction and analysis of such schemes.
+If you study cryptography, you could begin with the goal of understanding public-key encryption and then learn about ideas that go into the construction and analysis of such schemes.

 In contrast, in this course we will not aim to become experts at any specific topic.
 Instead we will try to introduce some ideas and techniques that may enable you to look at your favorite problem from a new perspective.
 Computer science is a vast field, but a few basic themes show up time and again, in places where you usually don't expect them to play a role.
-Some examples we'll see in this class are error-correcting codes, boolean functions, and expander graphs.
+Some examples we'll see in this class are error-correcting codes, Boolean functions, and expander graphs.
 There are many others like convex programming, metric geometry, additive combinatorics and so on.
-Many of these originate from outside fields like information engineering, operations research and various branches of mathematics.
-Why they turn out to be so important in computer science is somewhat mysterious and a source of great research projects.
+Many of these originate from outside fields like information theory, operations research and various branches of mathematics.